-Social media was full of chatter about the breakup, but the hubub seemed to be less about the fact that they were getting divorced and more about the words she chose to describe the separation.
+Social media was full of chatter about the breakup.
+But, the hubbub was less about the fact they were getting divorced and more about the words she chose to describe the separation.

 What the heck is “conscious uncoupling?”
 And why does the explanation on her website say stuff about skeletons and insects?

-If you are interested in finding a way to separate that will ultimately be the easiest on you, and your children if you have them, give me a call.
+If you are interested in finding a way to separate that will ultimately be the easiest on you, and your children (if you have them), give me a call.
 We’ll talk.